adyfinds ← back home

 Mfish Universal Travel Adapter – Frequently Asked Questions

 Yes.
 The 75W USB-C PD port charges MacBook Air at full speed and MacBook Pro at a usable (though slower) rate.
-Most thin-and-light laptops charge at full speed.
 Heavier workstation laptops typically need 90W+ for full-speed charging.

 No — this is a plug adapter, not a voltage converter.
-It changes the physical plug shape only.
-Most modern electronics (phones, laptops, cameras) have universal power supplies that accept 100–240V and work fine.
-Appliances with motors or heating elements (hairdryers, kettles) may require a separate voltage converter.
+Most modern electronics (phones, laptops, cameras) accept 100–240V and work fine.
+Appliances with motors or heating elements may require a separate voltage converter.

-GaN (Gallium Nitride) technology runs significantly cooler than traditional silicon chargers at the same wattage.
+GaN technology runs significantly cooler than traditional silicon chargers at the same wattage.
 Warm to the touch at full 75W load is normal; it should never be uncomfortably hot.
-If it is, check that all plugged-in devices are within their rated input range.

-The built-in retractable cable supports standard USB-C charging speeds and is rated for Power Delivery.
-For the absolute maximum charging throughput to a laptop, a separate high-rated USB-C cable (60W+) may deliver marginally better results, but for phones and tablets the retractable cable handles it without issue.
+The built-in retractable cable supports USB-C Power Delivery.
+For phones and tablets it handles charging without issue.
+For laptops, a separate high-rated USB-C cable may deliver marginally better results.

 want more curated finds?